Herschel Walker: 2020 presidential election

 After Joe Biden won the 2020 presidential election, Walker tweeted a video supporting Trump's efforts to overturn the election results.
 Walker has spread many conspiracy theories about the 2020 presidential election.
 Walker claimed that Biden "didn't get 50 million" votes; Biden indeed received over 80 million votes.
-Walker alleged that there was "country-wide election fraud" without any evidence and urged Trump and "true patriots" to carry out "a total cleansing" to "prosecute all the bad actors".
+Walker alleged that there was "country-wide election fraud" and urged Trump and "true patriots" to carry out "a total cleansing" to "prosecute all the bad actors".
 He urged re-votes in the states of Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin.
 Walker also spread a conspiracy theory about the 2021 United States Capitol attack, suggesting it was a "well-planned" distraction from election fraud.

 In July 2022, when asked whether Joe Biden had fairly defeated Donald Trump in Georgia, Walker replied, "I have no clue."
 In the October debate with Warnock, when asked if Joe Biden was the winner of the 2020 election, Walker stated, "President Biden won and Raphael Warnock won."